thepudds/gomoderate/README.md

 ## trusted-unpleasant-user-list.txt

-gomoderate effectively defines a very simple file format defined that lists DIDs and handles, which can then be shared via URL or as files.
+gomoderate effectively defines a very simple file format that lists DIDs and handles, which can then be shared via URL or as files.

 One way to create such a file is via the --verbose flag: